Ray Romano is back on our screens with his first stand-up comedy special in 23 years, and once again it's his kids and family inspiring the jokes.

-It is the second set, at the Village Underground, where 61-year-old Romano takes his comedy back to the winning formula that saw Everybody Loves Raymond see such success.
-Jokes about his family, and they were there to watch it all.
+It is the second set at the Village Underground, where 61-year-old Romano takes his comedy back to the winning formula that saw Everybody Loves Raymond see such success, with hilarious jokes about his family, who were there in the audience to watch it all unfold.

 "I knew my kids were going to come to one of them, so then I had the idea to have them at the last one and I know of this pizza place, Joe's, down the block and we would just go out like we would on any other night and that would be a cool shot at the end," he told EW.